Wandering the web I found this interesting article I want to share with you all. A post to remeber that not everywhere the summer is at the end.

 Manono (Samoa) – Shandos Cleaver of Travelnuity

-Manono is the third largest island in Samoa, yet it only takes about a hour to walk around following the main “highway” (there’s only a footpath, no roads, and electricity was only introduced in 1995).
-Laid-back and peaceful, the island is perfect for relaxing, swimming and snorkelling on the surrounding coral reef (arrange a boat trip with your accommodation).
+Manono is the third largest island in Samoa, yet it only takes about an hour to walk around following the main “highway” (there’s only a footpath, no roads, and electricity was only introduced in 1995).
+Laid-back and peaceful, the island is perfect for relaxing, swimming, and snorkeling on the surrounding coral reef (arrange a boat trip with your accommodation).

 Tenerife, in the Canary Islands (Spain) – Ana Kondenko of Caffeine Berry